 For Indigenous Australians, animals are an important partner in life.
 They are vital to ensure survival, but they are also revered and featured in the ancient Dreamtime stories.

 An important partner in life

 For example, the kangaroo is a creation spirit and Dreaming ancestor of the Aboriginal people in Tasmania.
-If your totem was the kangaroo, then you had clearly defined roles and responsibilities to ensure the conservation of this animal.
+If your totem is the kangaroo, then you have clearly defined duties and roles.
+These roles would ensure the conservation of this animal.

 This includes maintaining the country, so it is favourable to the kangaroo.
 Which provided meat and clothing in the old days before European contact.
 It was also paramount that the songs, dances, and stories about the ancestral kangaroo were maintained.

 Totems ensured everyone had a duty to conserve the environment, and each person was accountable for their totem.
 They had a duty during their lifetime to do the right thing by their totem.
 They also needed to pass on this important knowledge to the next generation.